Skip to main content

 1. It is mandatory to be wearing closed toe shoes and put on safety glasses and ear protection when using the saw.

-2. It is recomended to put on a lab coat or apron and wear an N95 mask to protect from splashing water and dust.
+2. It is recommended to put on a lab coat or apron and wear an N95 mask to protect from splashing water and dust.

 3. Label your sample and decide where you want to cut the rock.
 Remember that the orientation of the cut with an anisotropic rock will show the rock fabric differently.